 A: The process for a new BMW key or fob, can take up to two days to complete.
 That depends on how many keys are already programmed into the system.
 If you had one or two keys and they both lost, then the dealer should be able to program you a new key within an hour or two.

 However, in case more than 5 (depends on which model you have) keys have already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.

-Q: My 1997 BMW Series 1 ignition key won’t turn and my steering wheel is locked.
+Q: My 1996 BMW 533i ignition key won’t turn and my steering wheel is locked.
 What is the reason and can you change my ignition for me?
 What should I do?
 How can I get a new BMW ignition?

 A: There may be a few reasons why the ignition key won’t turn.
 Worn out key, stuck, rusted ignition or broken wafers.
 An automotive locksmith for BMW cars can determine the reason on-site and solution.
 We can help you with that.

 In addition, in case you lost your BMW ignition key, please remember that in most cases, there is no need to change the ignition.
 For more information please visit: My ignition key wont turn

 Q: Can you explain why there is a difference in the cost of replacement keys between BMW models?
 What would be the price for a newer model at the dealer VS an automotive locksmith?

 A: The price for BMW key replacement varies depends on the make and model.
 There are mainly two different type of BMW keys when it comes to replacement key cost:

 - Non-transponder chip key – No need to program the key.